Reason for the Program:

 When applying, you'll need to make sure you have the following for all household members: social security numbers, verification of all earned and unearned income, resource information such as bank accounts and vehicles, bill amounts such as utility and mortgage/rent, and any medical and/or child support expenses.

 If you need help filling out the application, you can set up an interview at your local County Human Services Office.
-They can take you through the process of application and determining eligibility, but you'll need to bring items such as identification, all pay stubs, rental agreement/mortgage statement, utility bills, canceled checks for other expenses and any other relevant financial documents.
+They can take you through the process of application and determination of eligibility, but you'll need to bring identification and financial paperwork mentioned directly above.

 These days, those approved into the Oklahoma food stamp program no longer receive paper food stamps.
 Instead, they get what's called an EBT (Electronic Benefit Transfer) card.
 It works in the same way as a credit card or check card, with benefit amounts stored magnetically.

 Benefit amounts are called "allotments."
 Allotments are figured by multiplying a household's net monthly income by .3 because the program expects households to spend 30% of resources on food.
 That result is then subtracted from the maximum allotment amount ($649 per month for a household of four people).

 Your Supplemental Nutrition Assistance Program EBT card can only be used to buy food or plants/seeds to grow food.
 You cannot use food stamp benefits for such items as pet food, soap, cosmetics, toothpaste or household items.
-In addition, food stamps can't be accepted in the purchase of alcohol/tobacco products or hot foods.
+In addition, food stamps can't be accepted for the purchase of alcohol/tobacco products or hot foods.